Bernardo-MG/development-docs/java/ci.md

 ## Status flags

 A few flags are used to control the CI flow.
-These are required by the [CI scripts][scripts_repo] and stored in environmental variables.
+These are required by the CI scripts and stored in environmental variables.

 [ci]: ../general/ci.md